google search cover

 • People Also Ask: Google sometimes shows a “People also ask” section with related questions that other users have searched for.

-Consider the visual elements of the results and how you can take advantage of them by providing valuable content covering the searcher’s intent.
+Consider the visual elements of the results and how you can leverage them to provide valuable content that addresses the searcher’s intent.

 Summary

 Building traffic with Google Search using SEO is a long-term effort.
 Results may take months, but the payoff is sustainable growth.
-If you consistently applying best practices, analyzing your performance, and adapting to Google’s updates, you can improve your visibility and reach valuable audiences.
+If you consistently apply best practices, analyze your performance, and adapt to Google’s updates, you can improve your visibility and reach valuable audiences.

 Taylor Brown